 When to start looking and what to look for

+If you are looking for an apartment or a room for September, start looking in June or early in July.
 Although you’ll find a variety of listings at all times during the year, we suggest you start looking 2 months in advance.
-Many opportunities for September are found in early July.

 Inspect the facilities

 - Smoke detectors in working order